 The provider even offers a .onion version of its website to allow users to create a completely anonymous account with the VPN provider by using a throw-away email address and paying with Bitcoin (it also offers a list of .onion sites to get you started).

 - Extremely fast speeds

 - Keeps no user logs

 - More expensive than other providers

-BEST FOR TOR:ExpressVPN is my #1 choice.
-It provides fast, well-protected access to the internet, working hand-in-hand with Tor to provide anonymity and security.
-The provider’s fast connections help alleviate Tor’s tendency to slow things down when browsing the web.
+WORLDWIDE COVERAGE:ExpressVPN provides fast, well-protected access to the internet, working hand-in-hand with Tor to provide anonymity and security.
+The provider’s wide global server coverage gives you a chance to try content in many different countries.
 A 30-day money-back guarantee offers a risk-free way to put the provider’s features to the test.

 CyberGhost is an excellent option for the first-time VPN user.
 The app is simple to use and protects your online sessions well despite its lack of Tor-specific features.